Chhro123/fast-foreground-aware-anomaly-synthesis/README.md

 ✨ Update (2025 11/05):

-Added comprehensive code annotations across key module and files to clarify inputs/outputs, mask formats, and sampling steps.
+We add some annotations across key module and files to clarify inputs/outputs, mask formats, and sampling steps.

 ✨ Update (2025 10/21):
 1. Our paper FAST has been accepted at NeurIPS 2025